FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Actor:** User

-- **Description:** After liking someone's profile, that person can “like back”, creating a match.
-The attendee can view the profiles that matched theirs.
+- **Description:** After liking someone's profile, that user can “like back”, creating a match.
+The user can view the profiles that matched theirs.

-- **Preconditions and Postconditions:** To be able to have matches the attendee must have liked profiles before.
+- **Preconditions and Postconditions:** To be able to have matches the user must have liked profiles before.

 - **Normal Flow:**
-  1. The attendee must be in a conference workspace and clicks on the “matches” page.
+  1. The user must be in a conference workspace and click on the “matches” page.
   2. Their matches will be displayed.

 ---